List of recently extinct mammals

 Recently extinct mammals are defined by the International Union for Conservation of Nature (IUCN) as any mammals that have become extinct since the year 1500 CE.
 Since then, roughly 80 mammal species have become extinct.

 Extinction of taxa is difficult to confirm, as a long gap without a sighting is not definitive, but before 1995 a threshold of 50 years without a sighting was used to declare extinction.

 One study found that extinction from habitat loss is the hardest to detect, as this might only fragment populations to the point of concealment from humans.
 Some mammals declared as extinct may very well reappear.
 For example, a study found that 36% of purported mammalian extinction had been resolved, while the rest either had validity issues (insufficient evidence) or had been rediscovered.

-As of December 2015, the IUCN listed 30 mammalian species as "critically endangered (possibly extinct)".
+As of June 2023, the IUCN listed 233 mammalian species as critically endangered, while 27% of all mammalian species were threatened with extinction.

 Conventions

-All species listed as "Extinct" are classified as being extinct (no known remaining individuals left) by the International Union for Conservation of Nature (IUCN).
-All species listed as Extinct in the wild are classified as being extinct in the wild, meaning that all remaining individuals of the species reside in captivity.
-All species listed as "Possibly extinct" are classified as being critically endangered, as it is unknown whether or not these species are extinct.
+All species listed here as extinct (no known individuals remaining) are designated by the International Union for Conservation of Nature (IUCN).
+Species which are extinct in the wild only reside in captivity.
+Species listed as possibly extinct are classified as being critically endangered, as it is unknown whether or not these species are extinct.
 Extinct subspecies such as the Javan tiger (Panthera tigris sondaica) are not listed here as the species, in this case Panthera tigris, is still extant.
 The IUCN Redlist classification for each species serves as a citation, and the superscripted "IUCN" by the date is a link to that species' page.
-A range map is provided wherever available, and a description of their former or current range is given if a range map is not available.
+A range map is provided where available, and a description of their former or current range is given if a range map is not available.